Viper (Madame Hydra): Fictional character biography

 Ophelia Sarkissian was orphaned as a child in Hungary.
 Part of her face was scarred at one time, although it has since been healed.
-Among 12 other girls, Ophelia was taken in by HYDRA and raised by Kraken.
+Among 12 other girls, Ophelia was taken in by Hydra and raised by Kraken.
 For 22 years, Ophelia excelled and became Kraken's best student.
-She eventually rose through the ranks of HYDRA and frequently came into conflict with Captain America and the organization known as S.H.I.E.L.D.
-She first appeared as a leader of HYDRA under the codename Madame Hydra, and first fought and captured Captain America while trying to contaminate New York City's water supply.
-She captured Rick Jones to bait a trap for Captain America, and then subdued the Avengers with gas, planning to bury them alive, and battled Captain America again.
-However, she was apparently killed when Captain America and Rick Jones dodged missiles she fired at them and she was caught in their explosion.
+She eventually rose through the ranks of Hydra and frequently came into conflict with Captain America and the organization known as S.H.I.E.L.D.
+She first appeared as a leader of Hydra under the codename Madame Hydra, and first fought and captured Captain America while trying to contaminate New York City's water supply.
+She captured Rick Jones to bait a trap for Captain America, and then subdued the Avengers with gas, planning to bury the group alive, and battled Captain America again.
+However, she was apparently killed when Captain America and Jones dodged missiles she fired at the two and she was caught in their explosion.
 Some time later, it was revealed that the Space Phantom had exchanged places with her and her whereabouts at the time were undisclosed.

-She eventually severed her ties with HYDRA.
-Madame Hydra helped Jordan Stryke, a supervillain codenamed Viper, escape custody in Virginia, only to proceed in assassinating him and usurping his alias and leadership of the group known as the Serpent Squad.
-As the new Viper, she kidnapped Roxxon president Hugh Jones, in order to put him in thrall of the Serpent Crown.
+She eventually severed her ties with Hydra.
+Madame Hydra helped the supervillain Viper (Jordan Stryke) escape custody in Virginia, only to proceed in assassinating Stryke and usurping the Viper alias and leadership of the Serpent Squad.
+As the second Viper, she kidnapped Roxxon president Hugh Jones, in order to put the latter in thrall of the Serpent Crown.
 She battled Nomad and Namor the Sub-Mariner.
 Viper was the founder and leader of the elite criminal underworld through sheer ruthlessness, treachery, and the cunning of her black heart.

 Viper took over the S.H.I.E.L.D.
 Helicarrier, and planned to crash it into the Congress building.
 She employed Boomerang and the Silver Samurai as operatives, and battled Spider-Man, Black Widow, Shang-Chi, and Nick Fury.
-Viper later employed the Silver Samurai as her chief operative, and attempted to kidnap Michael Kramer, a man carrying a fatal experimental disease, in order to release it on America.
-The Viper battled the first Spider-Woman, and became convinced that she was Merriam Drew.
-Drew was the mother of Spider-Woman and was considered deceased since 1931.
+Viper later employed the Silver Samurai as her chief operative, and attempted to kidnap Michael Kramer, a man carrying a fatal experimental disease, in order to release on America.
+Viper battled the first Spider-Woman, and became convinced that she was Merriam Drew, the mother of Spider-Woman who was considered deceased since 1931.
 The issue revealed Merriam had become allied to Chthon and was granted longevity in return.
-The Viper revealed herself to have been a pawn of Chthon for 50 years, but saved Spider-Woman's life by defying Chthon.
+Viper revealed herself to have been a pawn of Chthon for 50 years, but saved Spider-Woman's life by defying Chthon.
 Viper, employing Constrictor as her chief operative, captured Spider-Woman, believing she was responsible for making her think they were related.
-It was revealed that Chthon had actually granted Viper false memories of mothering Jessica as part of a plan to place both women under his control.
+It was revealed that Chthon had actually granted Viper false memories of mothering Jessica Drew as part of a plan to place both women under his control.
 Viper captured Captain America, and planned to release her new bubonic plague.
 Whether Viper actually has extraordinary longevity was left uncertain.